The Student Financial Aid Office is here to help you through the financial aid

 To apply for federal and state financial aid, you'll need to complete the Free Application for Federal Student Aid (FAFSA).
 The school code for Bay Mills Community College is 030666.

 Once you’ve gathered the documents, you can complete the FAFSA.
-There are helpful hints on their website that explain each of the screens you’ll need to complete.
+There are helpful hints on their website that explain each of the fields you’ll need to complete.
 You may also contact our Financial Aid Office about any questions you may have.

 When to Apply - Financial Aid Deadline